svirant/ClownCar/README.md

 bool const VGASerial = false;    // Use onboard TX1 pin to send Serial Commands to RT4K.

+bool S0_pwr = false;        // Load "S0_pwr_profile" when all consoles defined below are off.
+Defined below.

-bool const S0_pwr = true;        // When all consoles defined below are off, S0_<whatever>.rt4 profile will load
+int S0_pwr_profile = -12;    // When all consoles definied below are off, load this profile. set to 0 means that S0_<whatever>.rt4 profile will load.
+                                 // "S0_pwr" must be set true
+                                 //
+                                 // If using a "remote button profile" which are valued 1 - 12, place a "-" before the profile number.
+                                 // Example: -1 means "remote button profile 1"
+                                 //          -12 means "remote button profile 12"

-bool const S0_gameID = true;     // When a gameID match is not found for a powered on console, DefaultProf for that console will load
+bool S0_gameID = true;     // When a gameID match is not found for a powered on console, DefaultProf for that console will load
 ```
 ## WiFi setup
-WiFi is listed just below. **ONLY** compatible with **2.4GHz** WiFi APs.
+**ONLY** compatible with **2.4GHz** WiFi APs.
 Replace SSID and password with your network's.
-Make sure to not leave out the "" "" quotes.
+Make sure to not leave out the " " quotes.
 ```
 WiFi.begin("SSID","password");
 ```